benmoran56/esper/README.rst

 What's New
 ----------
+**0.9.9** - The main change in this release is to condense the library into a single
+            file: `esper.py`.
+This will make it simple to just drop into your project folder, without mucking up your project with additional package folders that didn't really need to exist.
+Of course, you can still install it from PyPi via pip if you wish.
+            I believe there is also one or two bug or typo fixes in this release, but it's been so long I forgot what those were!

 **0.9.8** - This release contains a new timer that can be enabled to profile Processor execution
             time.
 Simply pass the "timed=True" parameter to the World on instantiation, and a new World.process_times dictionary will be available.
 This contains the total execution time